handpoint/ecommdoc/directintegration/samplecode.md

  'currencyCode' => 826,
  'countryCode' => 826,
  'amount' => 1999,

  //CVV needs to be provided even for wallet.
  'cardCVV' => '159',
- 'customerName' => 'Test Customer',
- 'customerEmail' => 'example@example.com',
- 'customerAddress' => 'Merevale Avenue Leicester', 'customerPostCode' => 'LE10 2BU',
+ 'customerName' => 'Handpoint Test Customer', 'customerAddress' => 'Merevale Avenue Leicester', 'customerPostCode' => 'LE10 2BU',
  'orderRef' => 'Test purchase',
+ 'rtAgreementType' => 'cardonfile',
  //enables wallet system
  'walletEnabled' => 'Y',

- //Stores card in a wallet automatically if a transaction went through, wallet id is returned in callback.
+ //stores card in a wallet automatically if a transaction went through, wallet id is returned in callback.
  'walletStore' => 'Y',

 //Insert walletid below from previous transaction and remove card details (CVV needs to stay).
+//Leave blank if no wallet exists yet. walletID value will be returned in the response.
- 'walletID' => '1379824',
+ 'walletID' => '1437476',

  // The following fields are mandatory for 3DS v2
  'remoteAddress' => $_SERVER['REMOTE_ADDR'],